Homosassa Springs Florida

 FAQs About Homosassa Springs

 Elmyra Felburn Schiller was responsible for convincing her father’s foundation to help educational institutions in Homosassa.
-That is why the park has her name.
+That is why the park is named after her.

 Closing Thoughts

 Florida has many historical and natural sites to see, but Homosassa Springs is one of the stops that you cannot miss.
-Homosassa Springs Wildlife State Park is family-friendly, and walking there can become a family routine to create family memories.
+Homosassa Springs Wildlife State Park is family-friendly, and walking there can become a family routine for creating memories.

 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.